-- If you are taking or using other medications.
-This includes any medications you are taking that are available to buy without a prescription, such as herbal and complementary medicines.
+- Suppose you are taking or using other medications.
+This includes any medicines you accept that are available to buy without a prescription, such as herbal and complementary medicines.

 Before starting treatment, read the manufacturer’s printed information brochure from inside the package.
 It will give you more information about alfuzosin and will provide you with a complete list of the side effects you may experience when taking it.